harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 3. **Build smart contract**

-   Now the NFT smart contract is ready, we will compile it first.
-If the solidity compiler version is not compatible, we can configure it in `truffle.js` to use the right compiler version.
+   Now the NFT smart contract is ready, let's compile it.

    ```shell
    truffle compile
    ```

-   If the contract compile success, we will have them compiled and also related manifest files will be generated in `build/contracts`, which we will use later in our tutorial.
+   If the contract compiles successfully, related manifest files will be generated in `build/contracts`, which we will use later in this tutorial.
+(Tip: If you get a solidity compiler version incompatibility error, we can configure it in `truffle.js` to use the right compiler version.)

 4. **Create deployment script**

-   In order to deploy your solidy contract to Harmony Blockchain, we will create `2_deploy_contracts.js` under `migrations` folder with the following code to deploy smart contract to blockchain.
+   Next, we need to to deploy the Solidity contract to the Harmony blockchain.
+Create a file named `2_deploy_contracts.js` under `migrations` folder with the following code:

    ```javascript
    var HarmonyNft = artifacts.require("HarmonyNFT");